Lisazj615/netflix-social-listening-analysis/README.md

 # Netflix Social Listening & Sentiment Analysis

-A marketing analytics case study exploring how audience sentiment in Netflix-related Twitter conversations relates to user engagement and content amplification.
+This case study employs exploratory data analysis and natural language processing (NLP) techniques to identify how audience sentiment in Netflix-related Twitter conversations relates to user engagement and content amplification.

 ---